Articles

 3. Plan Your Title Tags

 Your title tags are a vital element in your page design.
-It’s not just for the search engines but also your visitors.
+It’s not just for the search engines but also for your visitors.
 It’s usually the first line of text in your listing on the search engine results page (SERP).
 It should be limited to 65 characters.
 Google might not show anything longer than that.
-Because of this, it should include your most important keywords without duplication of terms but still be readable by your visitors.
+Because of this, it should include your most important keywords without duplicating terms but still be readable by your visitors.
 Your title tag also shows on the top bar of most browsers while your users are on the page.
 If they bookmark the page, the title tag will usually be what shows in their list.

 good-title-tag